namshi/roger/README.md

     email:    alessandro.nadalin@gmail.com # your...well, you get it
     password: YOUR_DOCKERHUB_PASSWORD --> see https://github.com/namshi/roger#sensitive-data
   github: YOUR_SECRET_TOKEN # General token to be used to authenticate to clone any project (https://github.com/settings/tokens/new)
+notifications: # configs to notify of build failures / successes
+  github: '{{ auth.github }}' # config values can reference other values, this will post a comment on an open PR
+  email-ses: # sends an email through amazon SES
+    access-key: 1234
+    secret: 5678
+    region: eu-west-1
+    to:
+      - john.doe@gmail.com # a list of people who will be notified
+    from: builds@company.com # sender email (needs to be verified on SES: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html)
 projects: # list of projects that are gonna be built within the app
   nginx-pagespeed: # name of the project, will be the name of the image as well
     branch:     master # default branch to build from, optional